 How to Set Up a Video Review and Approval Workflow That Works

 Video review and approval is a structured workflow where stakeholders provide timestamped feedback on video content before final delivery.
-The average video project goes through 3-5 revision rounds, and teams spend 30% of project time on feedback coordination.
-This guide shows you how to build a workflow that cuts both numbers in half.
+Projects typically go through multiple revision rounds, and teams spend a significant portion of project time on feedback coordination.
+This guide shows you how to build a workflow that reduces both substantially.

 What Is a Video Review and Approval Workflow?